Norwegian Porridge, aka Risengrynsgrøt, is a one-pot rice meal prepared and enjoyed on Christmas day in the Scandinavian regions in Europe.

 This particular rice porridge belongs to the Scandinavian region but does come close to other rice puddings around the world such as the French riz au lait, the Indian Kheer or the Spanish Arroz con Leche.

-So, in a way the Norwegian Porridge is a big deal in that sense because it's not some dessert, such as the Portuguese Christmas dessert treat arroz doce, but in fact the main meal.
+Norwegian Porridge is a big deal in that sense because it's not a dessert, but rather instead the main meal.

 Many people take an almond, remove its skin and put it in the rice porridge.